 Town of Oxford, Maryland, Community Center

-The Oxford Community Center, designed by Henry Powell Hopkins, was built in 1928 as the Oxford School on the Eastern Shore in Maryland.
-It exemplifies a deft combination of classical composition with strong, simple detailing.
-VMA was commissioned to rehabilitate the building to improve its function as the primary gathering space for large and small community events.
-The entry porch was restored and made accessible through added ramps.
-Structural repairs were sensitively performed and a new roof installed.
-The existing single-pane windows were replaced with energy-efficient, operable aluminum windows in the style of the original steel.
-Inside, removing a dropped ceiling from the 1960’s exposed the original grace of the atrium; large lunette windows once again fill the space with light from above.
-Several smaller meeting rooms flanking the atrium were also renovated providing flexibility to host multiple groups simultaneously, and a kitchen allows for large catered events.
+First, the entry porch was restored and made accessible through added ramps.
+Structural repairs were executed with a light touch in installing a new roof.
+Existing single pane windows were replaced with energy efficient, operable aluminum windows in the style of the original steel.
+Removing a mid-century dropped ceiling exposed the original space of the atrium, permitting large, lunette windows to once again fill the space with light from above.
+Several smaller meeting rooms, flanking the atrium, were renovated and now provide flexibility to host multiple groups simultaneously.
+A new kitchen allows for large, catered events.

 LEED EB Gold Certified

 AIA Philadelphia Chapter, Merit Award - Preservation, 2013

 Size: 9,525 sf

 Budget: $2.5 million

 Architecture, Interior Design, Historical Preservation, Landscape, Sustainability